Logo Text Blaze

 This section is adapted from this MDN Page by Mozilla Contributors and licensed under CC-BY-SA license.

 Regular expressions are a powerful feature of Text Blaze.
-See the {clipboard} command for examples of how to use them to reference parts of your clipboard.
+They're commonly used with the {clipboard} command for grabbing specific pieces of data from your clipboard.

 Using simple patterns